cavetownie/cavepaintings/content/posts/heap-adventures0.md

 ---
 title: "Adventures in Heap: Malloc, Free, and Fastbin Dup"
 date: 2021-05-25T18:20:00+02:00
+description: "Explanations of some memory allocation internals in GLIBC"
 ---

 Heap is like the wild west of binary exploitation in my opinion, or perhaps more like an alien, no one knows what is happening (atleast I don't).
 A lot of CTF pwn challenges these days are heap exploitations, even the simpler ones, so let's learn some heap.
 Let's get started.